-a) Entries from collectors: Collectors must submit documents that prove ownership of the works and consider the suitability of the work for the art market.
+- Entries from collectors – collectors must submit documents that prove ownership and history of the work and its suitability for the art market

-b) Entries from gallerists: Gallerists must present works of artists with established markets in Tehran who are known by other gallerists and collectors.
+- Entries from galleries – galleries may present works of artists who have established markets in Tehran and are known by other galleries and collectors

-c) Only pioneering artists who do not work with a particular art gallery can directly enter their work in the Tehran Art Auction.
-Other artists can enter through gallerists or collectors.
+- Entries from Artists – pioneering artists who do not work with any particular art gallery can directly propose their work to Tehran Auction.
+Other artists can only enter through galleries or collectors

-Classical art, in the Tehran Art Auction, includes works of Kamal-ol-Molk and his students as well as works belonging to the Kamal-ol-molk School of Painting that paved the way for a transition from centuries of Persian Painting to modern art.
-Exceptional works by the artists who practiced art during the Kamal-ol-Molk’s time as well as modern Persian Painting and Coffeehouse School of Painting may be presented in this section
+Classical art includes works of Kamal-ol-Molk and his students; works belonging to Kamal-ol-Molk’s School of Painting, which paved the way for transition from centuries of Persian miniature-style painting to modern art.
+Exceptional works by artists who lived during Kamal-ol-Molk’s time as well as other modern paintings and “coffeehouse” school of painting may be presented in this section

 Modern art refers to Iranian art of the last century, introduced in the 1940s.
 Searching for fresh ideas in modernism, Iranian artists have presented a new language for art and artistic expression in art.